Amsterdam/development-standard/.github/pull_request_template.md

-- [ ] The changes I've made are in English
+- [ ] The changes I have made are in English
-- [ ] The changes I've made to the standard are clearly articulated
+- [ ] The changes I have made to the standard are clearly articulated
-- [ ] I've explained why the change was made in the commit message or this Pull Request
+- [ ] I have explained why the change was made in the commit message or this Pull Request